 Mission Beach is the jumping-off point for idyllic islands including Dunk and Bedarra, and lesser-known atolls in the Family Islands.
 Dunk Island’s most famous resident was the naturalist and journalist Edmund Banfield, author of Confessions of a Beachcomber.
 These secluded islands have a special way of helping travellers disconnect.
-You can access them on the Dunk Island Water Taxi, who also run an island-hopping tour, or you can charter a private boat and make your way over at your own speed.
+You can access them on a transfer with Great Barrier Reef Fishing or you can charter a private boat and make your way over at your own speed.
 Alternatively, check into the luxurious Bedarra Island Resort and experience the pinnacle of barefoot luxury.

 Beyond the palm-fringed cerulean sea, lush farmland and rolling hills lies the mighty Tully River – regarded as one of Australia’s best rafting spots.
 Paddle down some 45 rapids as the river tumbles and swirls its way through the magnificent Tully Gorge National Park, impenetrable rainforest either side.
 Tour operator Raging Thunder employs trained river guides who share the history and wonder of this magnificent landscape.